jacenchen228/Change-Clothes-ReID/README.md

 - pytorch 1.2
 - torchvision 0.4.0
 - CUDA 10.0
+- apex

 ## Data Preparation

-We validate the performance of our model on 5 datasets including 2 large-scale datasets (Market1501, DukeMTMC-reID) and 3 clothing-confused datasets (PRCC, BIWI, VC-Clothes).
+We validate the performance of our model on 3 clothing-confused datasets (PRCC, BIWI, VC-Clothes).
 Among clothing-confused datasets, PRCC, VC-Clothes and BIWI target at long-term person re-id in which the same pedestrian might change clothes.

 1. For all datasets, we recommend to generate data list files train.txt, query.txt and gallery.txt for train, query and gallery sets in the format as follows: